zackherbert/openvpn-netns/README.md

 openvpn-netns
 =============

-Start OpenVPN connection inside Linux network namespace.
+Start an OpenVPN connection inside a Linux network namespace (netns).

 These scripts allow some programs to use the VPN connection while the rest of the system uses the normal network connection.
 For programs